 - The ICT residence permit should be issued within 90 days of submission of a complete application.

 - Qualifying family members can accompany the principal applicant as dependents and are allowed to work without an additional work permit.

 - A holder of an ICT permit issued in Greece will be able to work in another EU member state for a company of the same group, for stays of up to 90 days in a 180-day period, without a separate work permit, although the host country may require a notification.
 For stays of more than 90 days, a “mobile ICT permit” for that country may be required.

-- A holder of an EU ICT permit issued in another EU member state can work at a company of the same group in Greece on the basis of that permit.
-A long-term mobility permit may also be required for stays over 90 days - this should be clarified by the implementing regulations.
-For stays of up to 90 days, a notification must be filed with the Greek authorities before the employee arrives in Greece.
+- A holder of an EU ICT permit issued in another EU member state can work at a company of the same group in Greece on the basis of that permit for stays up to 90 days, or over 90 days.
+In these cases, only a notification must be filed with the Greek authorities before the transfer to Greece begins.

 Directive 2014/66/EU of 15 May 2014 “on the conditions of entry and residence of third-country nationals in the framework of an intra-corporate transfer” aims to create a consistent EU-wide system for non-EU nationals sent on assignment within a group of companies to EU Member States.

 The Directive has now been transposed into national law in all Member States except Belgium.

 - Employers intending to transfer third-country nationals to Greece from outside the EU within the same group of companies should consult an immigration expert for further details.